-- (a) the contract may only be entered into by a budget holder having sufficient resources within the limit of his budget who is authorised for that purpose by the Chief Executive or his delegated officer; and - (b) the Chief Financial Officer shall be consulted if the contractor is not on the current list of authorised suppliers; and - the Chief People Officer shall be consulted with regard to the remuneration (c) package in which the hourly rate of pay of any workers employed through an agency shall be "rate cap" compliant, as determined by NHSI.
-Any deviation from this should be exceptional and only on the grounds of patient safety and authorised in writing by the Chief People Officer - (d) contractual provisions shall be put in place which allow the Trust to seek assurance regarding the income tax and national insurance contribution obligations of the person engaged and the ability to terminate the contract if that assurance is not provided; and - (e) their employment status shall be reviewed by the delegated officer of the Chief Financial Officer prior to the commencement of their engagement to ensure that income tax deductions and national insurance contributions for both the Trust and worker are properly made and paid to HM Revenue & Customs in line with current legal and regulatory requirements.
+- (a) the contract may only be entered into by a budget holder having sufficient resources within the limit of his budget who is authorised for that purpose by the Chief Executive or his delegated officer; - (b) the Chief Financial Officer or delegated officer, shall be consulted if the contractor is not on the current list of authorised suppliers; - (c) contractual provisions shall be put in place which allow the Trust to seek assurance regarding the income tax and national insurance contribution obligations of the person engaged and the ability to terminate the contract if that assurance is not provided; and - (d) their employment status shall be reviewed by the delegated officer of the Chief Financial Officer in consultation with People Services prior to the commencement of their engagement to ensure that income tax deductions and national insurance contributions for both the Trust and worker are properly made and paid to HM Revenue & Customs in line with current legal and regulatory requirements.

+The UHL off payroll engagement policy shall be followed, with oversight reporting through the governance arrangements in place.
 If there is any doubt as to the correct taxation treatment or the engagement is potentially novel or contentious then the agreement of the Chief Financial Officer and the Chief People Officer shall be obtained before entering into such an arrangement.